Media Advisory: New poll finds "alarming" rates of violence against Ontario hospital staff

-New polling, being released on Monday (November 6, 2017, 10:00 a.m.) at a media conference at the Queen's Park, shows that assaults on hospital staff, like Mr. Sharp, are happening at "alarming" rates of frequency.
+New polling, being released on Monday (November 6, 2017, 1:00 p.m.) at a media conference at the Oshawa Public Library, Northview Branch, 250 Beatrice Street East, Oshawa, shows that assaults on hospital staff, like Mr. Sharp, are happening at "alarming" rates of frequency.

 "Whether it is physical, verbal or sexual, Ontario hospital staff face the potential threat of assault with every shift regardless of what type of hospital they work at," says OCHU president Michael Hurley, who, along with Mr. Sharp, will release the poll findings.